PJCampi/django-rest-framework-date-archive/README.rst

 Setting things up is pretty easy:

 Your model manager must include a queryset that inherit from ``DateArchiveMixin``.
-The name of the field with which the data is archived is specified by the class attribute date_field:
+The name of the field with which the data is archived is specified by the class attribute ``archive_field``:

 .. code:: python

    class BlogQueryset(DateArchiveMixin,
                       models.QuerySet):
-       date_field = 'date'
+       archive_field = 'date'

    class Blog(models.Model):